 The Titanic almost seems like it was one big floating restaurant.
-The ship had a whole area on the aft port side called the “refrigeration plant”, that supply the cooling for separate refrigerated rooms for meats (and each kind of meat, including game, had its own separate room), flowers, wines, cheeses, fish, etc, so that each item could be stored at the right temperature for it.
+The ship had a whole area on the aft port side called the “refrigeration plant”, that supplied the cooling for separate refrigerated rooms for meats (and each kind of meat, including game, had its own separate room), flowers, wines, cheeses, fish, etc, so that each item could be stored at the right temperature for it.
 It also powered the ship’s ice-making facilities.
 In fact, there was also a separate refrigeration system running throughout the entire ship, supplying chilled drinking water and providing chilled refrigerators at each bar throughout the ship.

 Meals for first and second class passengers were prepared in the same kitchens.
 There were set meal times, but first class passengers could also order “à la carte” anytime up to 11:00 pm.

 The last dinner served in first class had eleven courses.
-On the last morning, the passengers had Oxford brand Marmalade with their breakfast.
+On the last morning, the passengers had Oxford brand marmalade with their breakfast.

 Though this day is probably more an occasion that you observe rather than one that you celebrate, marmalade at breakfast might not go amiss.

 Literature & Lore

 First class breakfast menu for the last day, 14th April 1912: